HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

 # Installing and Deploying Content Reporting

-This document contains instructions on how to install and deploy the Content Reporting application.
+This document contains instructions on how to install and deploy the Content Reporting application manually.
+Beginning with HCL DX 9.5 CF214, Content Reporting is installed and deployed by default as part of the CF update process.

 ## Packaging, installing, and deploying design

 Content Reporting is an instance of a react integration portlet configured to point to where the static files of the app can be loaded from.
 It can be enabled and disabled by using Config Engine tasks.
 The enable task would deploy, configure the portlet, then deploy the page.
-You can also enable contentReporting in the `values.yaml` file.
-For more information, see [Prepare Configuration](../../../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configuration.md#the-default-hcl-dx-95-container-valuesyaml-file).

 ## Enabling and disabling Content Reporting

-This section describes how to enable and disable Content Reporting.
+This section describes how to enable and disable Content Reporting manually.

 !!! note
+    Beginning with HCL DX 9.5 CF214, Content Reporting is installed and deployed as part of the CF update process, so the below **enable-content-reporting** will be automatically executed during the CF update process; however, you can still manually enable it by running the **enable-content-reporting** config task, if Content Reporting was disabled previously.

+!!! note
     Before enabling Content Reporting, it is required to enable Practitioner Studio.
 For more information on how to enable Practiotioner Studio, refer to [How to enable Practitioner Studio](../../../../build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md).
 After enabling Content Reporting, it can then be used with other themes.

-### Enabling Content Reporting for traditional deployment
+### Enabling Content Reporting

 !!! note
     Enabling contentReporting runs the **enable-content-reporting** config engine task in the background.
 The **enable-content-reporting** config engine task can also be manually executed.
-For more information on how to run manual Core configuration tasks, see [Running DX Core configuration tasks](../../../../deployment/manage/container_configuration/run_core_config_engine.md).
+For more information on how to run manual Core configuration tasks on container deployments, see [Running DX Core configuration tasks](../../../../deployment/manage/container_configuration/run_core_config_engine.md).

-To enable Content Reporting for traditional deployment, run the **enable-content-reporting** config task.
+To enable Content Reporting, run the **enable-content-reporting** config task.

 !!! note
     It is not required to stop or restart the Portal when running these configuration tasks.